ooyeku/Engine12/docs/api-reference.md

 #### `withCookie(name: []const u8, value: []const u8, options: CookieOptions) Response`
 Set a cookie.

+> [!WARNING]
+> This method is currently a no-op due to limitations in the underlying HTTP server library.
+Cookies are not sent to the client.
+This will be addressed in a future release.

 ```zig
 const options = CookieOptions{
     .maxAge = 3600,